RichardM99/ionic-3-version-build-file-hook/README.md

 ```

 * Once your browser build completes the script will run automatically.
-* If you want to use without running a new build you can simply run
+* If you want to use it without running a new build you can simply run

    **node scripts/appAfterBuild.js**